josephGZC/airbnb_revenue_analysis/README.md

 ### 5.3.
 Geographic Revenue Distribution <a name="distribution"></a>  <a href="#toc">[↑]</a>

-- Big Bear Lake City is the dominant revenue driver, accounting for 58.5% of total revenue, and the top 5 revenue streets are all located within this city.
+- <p align="justify">Big Bear Lake City is the dominant revenue driver, accounting for 58.5% of total revenue, and the top 5 revenue streets are all located within this city.</p>

-- In terms of average revenue, the distribution among cities is more balanced, ranging between 19% and 28%, with Cholla Avenue in Yuca Valley emerging as the leader in average revenue.
+- <p align="justify">In terms of average revenue, the distribution among cities is more balanced, ranging between 19% and 28%, with Cholla Avenue in Yuca Valley emerging as the leader in average revenue.</p>

-- While Big Bear Lake City drives overall revenue, the analysis of average revenue reveals performance differences across streets and cities, suggesting that specific high-performing streets, such as those in Yuca Valley, may be key targets for further investigation.
+- <p align="justify">While Big Bear Lake City drives overall revenue, the analysis of average revenue reveals performance differences across streets and cities, suggesting that specific high-performing streets, such as those in Yuca Valley, may be key targets for further investigation.</p>
 <div align="center">
   <img src="https://github.com/user-attachments/assets/b6f6071b-cfa4-4fe2-a548-d07f7c810a97" width="50%">
   <img src="https://github.com/user-attachments/assets/656883ae-2744-4180-8d82-f823f2487651" width="50%">